WebHare/platform/whtree/modules/system/doc/topics/installation/environment.md

 ### WEBHARE_SERVERNAME
 Override the server name

+### WEBHARE_POSTSTARTSCRIPT
+Path to a shell script to execute near the end of the post-start script.

 ### WEBHARE_ISRESTORED
 If set, this WebHare is configured a 'restored' installation which may not run tasks with external effects.
 It can be set